Lucinda Hurst Cardon

 Wife of Joseph Elmer Cardon

-Lucinda Cardon
+Photo of Lucinda Hurst Cardon

 Lucinda Hurst Cardon, the oldest of ten children of Phillip Harrison Hurst and Ellen Adelia Wilson was born the 15th of May 1881 in Fairview, San Pete County, Utah.
-Her early years were spent in Fairview where he father worked in sawmills, in a flour mill and on the railroad.
-Also during this time when Lucinda was a very small girl, he spent two years as a missionary for the Church of Jesus Christ of Latter-Day Saints
+Her early years were spent in Fairview where her father worked in sawmills, in a flour mill and on the railroad.
+Also, during this time when Lucinda was a very small girl, he spent two years as a missionary for the Church of Jesus Christ of Latter-Day Saints

 In December 1890 the family began the long move to Mexico where the Mormon Church was establishing colonies.
 They went by train as far as Deming and from there by team and wagon during the middle of the winter.
-They settled and established a home in what became Dublan.
-A year or two later her father leased and later purchased a saw mill in the nearby mountains which he operated for many years.
-Lucinda spent some time at the saw mill helping cook for the crew and later did all the cooking herself.
+They settled and established a home in what became Dublán.
+A year or two later her father leased and later purchased a sawmill in the nearby mountains which he operated for many years.
+Lucinda spent some time at the sawmill helping cook for the crew and later did all the cooking herself.

-On October 6, 1900 she was married to Joseph Elmer Cardon by Stake President Anthony W. Ivins at his home in Colonia Juarez.
-They established their home in Dublan where five of their ten children were born.
+On October 6, 1900, she was married to Joseph Elmer Cardon by Stake President Anthony W. Ivins at his home in Colonia Juarez.
+They established their home in Dublán where five of their ten children were born.

-In 1912 due to the Mexican revolution they had to leave Mexico, she traveling with her children to El Paso, Texas by box car on a freight train.
+In 1912 due to the Mexican revolution, they had to leave Mexico, traveling with her children to El Paso, Texas by box car on a freight train.
 Although, some of the colonists later returned to their homes, Elmer and Lucinda never returned to Mexico to live.
 She wrote of this period, “times were very hard after leaving our home, as we left everything we had there.
 I left my parents and relatives, never to live near them again.”

 They went from El Paso to the Tucson area, living at Jaynes Station and Binghamton.
 From there they went to New Mexico and Colorado where they were engaged in farming.